Skip to main content

 Generate a new account key

-To generate a new key pair that uses the sr25519 signature scheme, run the following command:
+You need to generate an account that uses the sr25519 signature scheme, run the following command:

 subkey generate